 This is mine.

-“I’m Gillian and I help small business owners with Marketing, Social Media and general Administration, I basically make their lives easier!”.
+“I’m Gillian and I help small business owners with their Marketing, Social Media and Administration, and I do that remotely so it costs them less and makes their lives easier!”.

 Make sure you become expert at describing what you do in an easily manageable sentence and practise it!

 Have you checked the Event Details?